MattAdote/nyikes_rms/README.md

 The api server is now running locally and can be reached on: `http://localhost:5000/`

+## Heroku

+Nyikes RMS is hosted on heroku as well at `https://nyikes-rms.herokuapp.com/` i.e. [here](https://nyikes-rms.herokuapp.com/)

+As no content has been configured yet to be displayed, you will see a Not found message i.e.
+> **Not Found**
+>
+> The requested URL was not found on the server.
+If you entered the URL manually please check your spelling and try again.

+Do not be alarmed.
+Something shall be setup in due time.

 ## Testing

 1. Source code unit tests